Leeds-Beckett-Engineering/lessons_elec/Explanations/Semi/Chapter_3.md

 _Cadmium Indium Gallium diSelenide solar cell (CIGS)_

 **Cadmium Indium Gallium diSelenide**: A most promising thin film solar cell at this time (2007) is manufactured on a ten inch wide roll of flexible polyimide-- Cadmium Indium Gallium diSelenide (CIGS).
 It has a spectacular efficiency of 10%.
 Though, commercial grade crystalline silicon cells surpassed this decades ago, CIGS should be cost competitive.
 The deposition processes are at a low enough temperature to use a polyimide polymer as a substrate instead of metal or glass. (@fig:03450) The CIGS is manufactured in a roll to roll process, which should drive down costs.
-GIGS cells may also be produced by an inherently low cost electrochemical process. [\[EET\]](#EET.bibitem)
+GIGS cells may also be produced by an inherently low cost electrochemical process. @EET

 - **REVIEW**:
 - Most solar cells are silicon single crystal or multicrystal because of their good efficiency and moderate cost.